Grace's Mosaic Moments

 ~ * ~

-SAD END TO A SERIES
+HOW NOT TO END A SERIES

 Although I have edited many a manuscript, I almost never criticize published writing.
 But this week I am going to do just that.
 (Hopefully, without giving a hint of which series I'm critiquing.)